 Microsoft Word is not an IT skill

 Ten years ago the ability to use Microsoft Office was a CV-worthy skill, proving that workers had basic IT skills.
 But in the age of online collaborative technologies, the ability to type a letter using Word or create a spreadsheet in Excel is no longer a big deal.
 In fact, with students taught to use productivity suites from primary school, you should be able to assume that everyone can put together basic document, spreadsheets and presentations.

 And if you encounter a job applicant who boasts about their experience using Microsoft Office, you should hear alarm bells – these are not the achievements of someone with current IT skills.

 A modern computer literate employee should have experience using SaaS (Software as a Service), also known as Cloud computing.
-Ideally, you are looking for evidence of their abilities using Google Apps for Work, Microsoft Office 365, Facebook for Work, Slack, Salesforce or other online business services in previous roles.
+Ideally, you are looking for evidence of their abilities using G Suite, Microsoft Office 365, Facebook for Work, Slack, Salesforce or other online business services in previous roles.